 The trail then travels through very level oak and pitch pine woods and ends at Higgins Crowell Road in West Yarmouth.
 It is about 2 miles from the park on Old Townhouse Road to Higgins Crowell Road.
 Plans are in the works to someday extend this trail further west, as part of the Cape Cod Rail Trail.
 Possible routes are still being discussed, but may bring the route to Willow Street and then through conservation land in the area.

 Heading east from Old Townhouse, the trail runs behind the Peter Homer Park playing fields and then up along the railroad grade toward Station Avenue.
 This is a busy industrial area, with several stores and restaurants just near Station Avenue.
 The pedestrian bridge brings you over Station Avenue to the new Station Avenue Rail Trail parking lot.
 The level trail continues through pitch pine woods all the way to Great Western Road, a distance of just over a mile.
-Later in 2018, the trail will continue further from there and then across Bass River to connect to the Dennis portion of the Cape Cod Rail Trail.
-At this time, the trail stops at Great Western Road, and you should not cross any construction barricades, as the trail past them is dangerous in spots due to lack of guard rails and incomplete paving and grading.
+The Rail Trail now continues further from there and then across Bass River to connect to the Dennis portion of the Cape Cod Rail Trail.

 Turning right on Dupont Avenue, about halfway between Station Avenue and Great Western Road will bring you to Flax Pond Recreation Center.
 This is a beautiful spot.
 Here there is fresh-water swimming, a large picnic area, a nice playground and restrooms.